Reform of cyber security in Europe

 On 18 December 2015, the Coreper endorsed an informal deal with the European Parliament.
 Once the agreed text is finalised, it needs to be formally approved first by the Council and then by the Parliament.

 On 17 May 2016, the Council approved its position at first reading , which confirmed the agreement reached with the European Parliament in December 2015.
 The next step is approval of the legal act by the European Parliament at second reading.
-The directive is expected to enter into force in August 2016.
+The directive entered into force in August 2016.